mbaumer/us_hep_funding/docs/_states/CA.md

 ## CA-42 -- Rep. Ken Calvert (R)
 ### Committees
 Ken Calvert is the #8 Republican on the House Committee on Appropriations

+Ken Calvert is the #2 Republican on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```